Jquijioc/212Proj2/README.md

 1. Download the files sort.h, sort.cpp, main.cpp from our Github Repository
 2. Open preferred IDE
+3. Create your own data set or use one of our data sets provided
 3. Use the CLA provided below
 4.